MonstrousSoftware/LibGPU/docs/meshes-models-etc.md

 The `begin()` method has additional variants:

-	begin(Camera camera, Environment environment);
+- begin(Camera camera, Environment environment);
-	begin(Camera camera, Environment environment, Color clearColor);
+- begin(Camera camera, Environment environment, Color clearColor);
-	begin(Camera camera, Environment environment, Color clearColor, Texture outputTexture, Texture depthTexture) begin(Camera camera, Environment environment, Color clearColor, Texture outputTexture, Texture depthTexture, RenderPassType passType)
+- begin(Camera camera, Environment environment, Color clearColor, Texture outputTexture, Texture depthTexture)
+- begin(Camera camera, Environment environment, Color clearColor, Texture outputTexture, Texture depthTexture, RenderPassType passType)

-The environment is used to define lighting.
+The `environment` is used to define lighting.

-The clear color will set the background color if it is defined (a null value means the screen is not cleared).
+The `clearColor` will set the background color if it is defined (a null value means the screen is not cleared).
 This is an alternative to using `ScreenUtils.clear()` which avoids an extra render pass.

 By provide output textures (color and depth), the scene can be renderered to a texture instead of to the screen.
 This technique can be used instead of Frame Buffer Objects for example if you want to perform some screen effects.